Evaluating Author's Craft/Style

 Materials & Media: Students will have access to weekly agenda slides to guide their learning for the week and are posted at the beginning of each week in Google Classroom.
 Students receive digital handouts, materials, and links in Google Classroom.
 Literary books are available throughout the year based on the unit of study.

-Assignment Format: Students will engage in a variety of assignments both in writing and verbally including some tasks as creative and/or analytical writing or media, Socratic seminars, graphic organizers, language practice, presentations, outlines, reflections, discussion boards, and quizzes.
+Assignment Format (Grading Strategies): Students will engage in a variety of assignments both in writing and verbally including some tasks as creative and/or analytical writing or media, Socratic seminars, graphic organizers, language practice, presentations, outlines, reflections, discussion boards, and quizzes.
 Of course, the Diploma Program includes specific IB Tasks: the HL essay, Paper One and Paper Two practices, and the Individual Oral Commentary.

 AREAS OF EXPLORATIONS